gmoraleslondono/whats-cooking/_documentation/week2-reflexion.md

 ### Challenges
 I first had a challenge when I tried 'import pg' , I had errors but the terminal has an error message with a suggestion changing to 'import pkg' and it worked.
 This change did not cause an issue as when installing pg, pkg is installed as well.
 It was a challenge matching the database details in .env file into the server.
+When I tried to check if /login and /register worked on insomnia, I kept getting errors so I added a new route /test-db to get data that was added or if the data was being added after register.
+I kept getting an error about password not matching, I solved it by making a new server and adding the details correctly.
+I then got an error on insomnia saying that the host is not found.
+I kept retyping and changing the host name to match the name on the pgadmin, I changed it to localhost but nothing was working.
+I copy pasted the .env details from the main and insomnia worked (host name became “you_host_name”).
+3 of the routes worked with tokens and hashed password.
+I could also see that the database in pgadmin got updated as well.

 ### Learning insights
+-learned about brcypt and jwt.
+-sometimes the local database does not get connect even if it worked before. (refreshing and retyping helped)
 ### Personal contributions
+-finished first draft for login and register.
 ## Suresh

 ### Completed tasks